COGS108/Overview/COGS108-Syllabus.md

 **Check to ensure that your file shows up under “Submitted assignments” on datahub after you click submit!!!**.
 If the file is the incorrect file, corrupted, or otherwise unreadable, we cannot grade it and we will mark your assignment as late.
 There will be at least a dozen people each quarter who tell say "I'm so sorry I forgot to click submit!
 Can I please get it graded without late?"
 And my answer will be no. Do not be that person!

 It is your responsibility to ensure that we receive a submission from you on datahub and that you submit the correct file (a Jupyter notebook with the .ipynb extension with the same file name as the assignment) for each assignment.
-If you identify that a mistake has been made, it is your responsibility to get in touch on Campuswire should a problem arise.
+If you identify that a mistake has been made, it is your responsibility to get in touch on EdStem should a problem arise.
 You will receive individualized feedback via email with your grade and feedback about a week after each assignment is due.

 ### Assignment Regrades

 We will work hard to grade everyone fairly and return assignments quickly.
 But, we know you also work hard and want you to receive the grade you’ve earned.
 Occasionally, grading mistakes do happen, and it's important to us to correct them.

-If you think there is a mistake in your grade, request a regrade within 72 hours of your receipt of the grade on Campuswire via a *Private* note to ALL instructors and use the "Regrade requests" folder.
+If you think there is a mistake in your grade, request a regrade within 72 hours of your receipt of the grade on EdStem, using the "Regrade requests" folder.
 This message should include evidence of why you think your answer was correct (i.e. a specific reference to something said in lecture) and should point to the specific part of the assignment in question.

 Note that points will *not* be rewarded if you fail to follow instructions.
 For example, if the instructions say to name the variable `orange` and you name it `ornage` (misspelled), you will not be rewarded credit upon regrade.
 This is because (1) following instructions and being detail-oriented is important and (2) there are hundreds of students taking the course this quarter.
 It would be an unfair burden to place on TAs if we didn’t have this policy.